kmahon37/plex-dvr-waker/README.md

 _Usage:_
 ```
-PlexDvrWaker.exe monitor [--offset=SECONDS] [--debounce=SECONDS] [--database=FILE] [--verbose]
+PlexDvrWaker.exe monitor [--offset=SECONDS] [--debounce=SECONDS] [--actions=FILE1;FILE2] [--database=FILE] [--verbose]
 ```

 _Arguments:_
 ```
   --offset=SECONDS         (Default: 15) The number of seconds to wakeup the computer before the next scheduled recording
                            time or Plex maintenance time.

-  --debounce=SECONDS    (Default: 5) Since the database can change multiple times within a short time,
+  --debounce=SECONDS       (Default: 5) Since the database can change multiple times within a short time, upon the first
-                        upon the first change it will wait the specified number of seconds before it
+                           change it will wait the specified number of seconds before it updates the Task Scheduler
-                        updates the Task Scheduler 'wakeup' task with the next scheduled recording time
-                        or Plex maintenance time.
-(Minimum: 1 second)
+                           'wakeup' task with the next scheduled recording time or Plex maintenance time.
+(Minimum: 1
+                           second)

+  --actions=FILE1;FILE2    A list of actions separated by ';' to run when the 'wakeup' task is triggered.
+This can be a
+                           path to any file(s) that Windows Task Scheduler can execute (ie: .bat, .exe, etc).

   --database=FILE          (Default: <Plex local application data path or %LOCALAPPDATA%>\Plex Media Server\Plug-in
                            Support\Databases\com.plexapp.plugins.library.db) The Plex library database file to use for
                            custom Plex installations.

   --verbose                Prints all messages to standard output.
 ```

 _Example output:_